 - Not paying employees for the time it takes to put on and take off sanitary uniforms

-- Paying employees for the time they were scheduled to work rather than for the work performed
+- Paying employees for their scheduled work times rather than for the actual time worked

 - Rounding or editing time records